 Ricky recently placed a candidate in an Instructional Designer position.
-Everything was finalised, he created the placement record in Bullhorn, and the placement was approved by an administrator.
+Everything was finalized, he created the placement record in Bullhorn, and the placement was approved by an administrator.
 Great!

 However, at the last second, the client changed the pay rate of the job.
 Since the placement is already approved and Ricky isn’t in an administrator, he can’t edit the placement.

 How does Ricky solve this problem?
 By submitting a Placement Change Request.

 Implementing change requests will have a positive effect on your workflow.
 They help with data integrity and ensure that an administrator stays on top of any changes being made to placements since they require a sign-off.
 Change requests also provide a controlled environment in case your back office needs to be notified of placement changes or if a payroll file gets changed.

 Submitting a Placement Change Request

 Note: if you’d like to have the Placement Change Request feature enabled, contact Bullhorn Support.

 Submitting a change request is the easiest part of this whole process.
 All you need to do is open the placement that needs an update and click Add Change Request from the Actions drop-down.